 - System inspection

-In this course, students will learn operations and design of wind turbines in the energy technology and power generation industries.
+In this course, students learn operations and design of wind turbines in the energy technology and power-generation industries.
 With the use of the correct equipment manuals and electrical schematics, students will properly disassemble, test and/or inspect and reassemble wind turbine components and systems crucial to systems operation.
 They will also be taught:

 - Proper torquing procedures

-- Identification of and adherence to proper safety procedures
+- Identification of and adherence to technical safety procedures

 Next Steps After the Program

 Students in this program learn the skills they need to feel confident pursuing entry-level positions in the wind industry.
-Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.
+Most of our grads start out prepared to work as entry-level technicians or in other entry-level roles.
+As with any industry, over time, they may be able to advance in their careers with experience and hard work.
 Some entry-level and advanced roles could include:77

 Entry-level